Abstracts are due by 11:59 PST, February 4, 2018

 Abstracts submissions should follow a prescribed format or all five presentation types.

-The clinical stream refers to items such as development of innovative programs or interventions/service delivery/model of care.
+The clinical stream refers to items such as the development of innovative programs or interventions/service delivery/model of care.
 Word Limit: 250 words.
 Format:

 - Methodology (needs assessment, theoretical model, description of intervention, outcome